 Adobe Illustrator is a vector drawing software, and it is the most preferred graphic designing package for vector art by professionals.
 In this article, we are going to use the action feature of adobe illustrator 2020, which is used to automate the repetitive tasks with just a click of a button or assigned to a shortcut key.

 Create a new file in illustrator and open the Actions panel from Windows -> Action.

-As we can see in the Actions panel that a default action set is created for us which has some basic functionality.
+In the Actions panel, a default action set is created for us, which has some basic functionality.
 First, let’s understand what is present on the Actions panel.
-Tick on the left enables or disables an action.
-Next to tick, there is a box icon that enables or disables the dialog popup while applying the action.
+The tick on the left enables or disables an action.
+Next to tick, a box icon enables or disables the dialog popup while applying the action.
 Select an action and the object and click the play button to apply an existing action.
 Begin and stop recording a used when creating a new action.
-If you have multiple actions then create a new set to group all the actions.
+If you have multiple actions, then create a new set to group all the actions.

 Let’s look at some default actions.
 Create a square using the rectangle tool and by pressing shift and give it a fill color

 To use the default actions, select the square and then select the action and click on Play Current Selection.
 In this case, first, we have selected Opacity 60 (selection).

 This action has set the opacity of the square to 60%

 Next, we will Apply the Default Style (selection) action, which sets the square to the default stroke and fill color.

 Save for Web GIF will setup the export and optimize according to the actions required.
 Similarly, there are actions to export in JPG and PNG.

 There are also options for simplifying the selection, which reduces anchor point.
 There is also the option to delete unnecessary panel items like brush, styles, and swatches, which are not required.
 In Move action, since the square button enabled, a dialog popup will appear to set the position.